Blue Sky Marathon

 The Blue Sky Marathon is a series of trail races held outside of Fort Collins, Colorado.
 The current lineup of races includes a half-marathon, a marathon, and a 50K.

-All races start in Horsetooth Mountain Open Space in Larimer County; the majority of the race is on singletrack trails, although individual sections range from gravel paths to technical rocky terrain.
+All races start in Horsetooth Mountain Open Space in Larimer County.
+The majority of the race is on singletrack trails, although individual sections range from gravel paths to technical rocky terrain.
+The marathon starts and finishes at the Blue Sky Trail trailhead.
+The course goes through the Horsetooth Mountain Park and Devil's Backbone Open Space.
+The cut off time for the marathon is 9 hours.